wjhan785/TechJam2026-Track-4-Shopping-Copilot-AI-Conversational-Search-and-Recommendations/README.md

 ```

 **Place the LLM reranker and the catalogue at where the agent can find them.**
-1. Catalogue MUST be at data/catalog.jsonl.
+1. Catalogue MUST be downloaded to data/catalog.jsonl.
 2. LLM Reranker MUST be at assets/model/Qwen3-Reranker-0.6B.
 Download the asset folder from this link: https://drive.google.com/file/d/1kJFmS0nLtYqNbjBJdxPPKW22FuvaNYaJ/view?usp=sharing.